Battle of Chippawa

-The Battle of Chippawa, also known as the Battle of Chippewa, was a victory for the United States Army in the War of 1812, during its invasion on July 5, 1814, of the British Empire's colony of Upper Canada along the Niagara River.
+The Battle of Chippawa (sometimes spelled Chippewa) was a War of 1812 battle fought on July 5, 1814, in which the United States Army defeated British forces during the American invasion of Upper Canada along the Niagara River.
 This battle and the subsequent Battle of Lundy's Lane demonstrated that trained American troops could hold their own against British regulars.
 The battlefield is preserved as a National Historic Site of Canada.

 Background

 Early in 1814, it was clear that Napoleon was defeated in Europe, and seasoned British veteran soldiers from the Peninsular War would be redeployed to Canada.
 The United States Secretary of War, John Armstrong Jr., was eager to win a victory in Canada before British reinforcements arrived there.

 Major General Jacob Brown was ordered to form the Left Division of the Army of the North.
 Armstrong intended him to mount an attack on Kingston, the main British base on Lake Ontario, with a diversion by militia across the Niagara River to distract the British.
-He had drawn up alternate orders for a major attack across the Niagara, possibly as a contingency plan, but probably to mislead the British through deliberate leaks.
-Brown thought that he was being presented with two alternate plans, and was free to choose between them.
+He had drawn up alternative orders for a major attack across the Niagara, possibly as a contingency plan, but probably to mislead the British through deliberate leaks.
+Brown thought that he was being presented with two possible plans, and was free to choose between them.
 Although Brigadier General Edmund P. Gaines tried to persuade Brown to make the attack on Kingston, Brown was unable to gain cooperation from Commodore Isaac Chauncey (commanding the American naval squadron based at Sackets Harbor, New York), which he considered essential for such an attack across Lake Ontario.
-Chauncey was waiting for new warships to be completed in the shipyard at Sackets Harbor, and refused to make any move before the middle of July.
+Chauncey was waiting for new warships to be completed in the shipyard at Sackets Harbor and refused to make any move before the middle of July.
 Brown made the attack across the Niagara the main focus of his forces.